Gower Bird Hospital is based in Pennard on the

 welfare of the birds and animals our first priority.

-EVERY year since 1996, Gower Bird Hospital has been making
+Every year since 1996, Gower Bird Hospital makes great

 Despite being a small charity,